SAP/cloud-sdk/STYLEGUIDE.md

 ✅ Add your own `package.json` file.

-✅ This creates a basic class inside `src/business-partners` folder.
+✅ This creates a basic class inside the `src/business-partners` folder.

 ## File Type